d4ndox/mnp/README.md

 ```bash
 sudo apt-get install qrencode
 ```
-This command installs qrencode, allowing you to generate QR codes from text.

 #### **Generate QR Code:**
 Use qrencode to generate a QR code from the Monero URI string:
 ```bash
 mnp-payment --subaddr 1 | qrencode -t UTF8
 ```
-This command creates a UTF-8 encoded QR code representing the Monero payment URI, ready for customer scanning.
+, ready for customer scanning.

 These methods provide flexible options for setting up payments using mnp.
 Every output of ```mnp-payment``` can be used to create an QR-Code.

 ## How to Monitor /tmp/wallet